logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/anchor-pos-property/using-anchor-pos-with-dynamic-identifiers.md

         {{<remember>}} During this exercise, ensure that the web page for this file is maintained as the active tab in its browser window.

-2.  {{<note>}} You can skip this step if you already created the front\_page interface entity from the previous example, as we will continue to work with it.
+2.  **:Optional:** {{<note>}} You can skip this step if you already created the front\_page interface entity from the previous example, as we will continue to work with it.
 Note that, if you do not yet have it, in this case it only requires a single interface element, that for the anchor.

     In a TestArchitect project, create a [new interface entity](/user-guide/interface-definitions/creating-interface-entities), name it front\_page, and enter the following two mappings: